 “When eating lunch in the cafeteria…”

-- The goal will name a skill or behavior that your child should be working on.
-This is where it is helpful to think about actionable goals, or goals that you can see, you can hear, or you can measure.
+The goal will name a skill or behavior that your child should be working on.
+This is where it is helpful to think about actionable goals, or goals that you can see, hear, or measure.
 Try to focus on what you want your child to be able to do, and what that looks like.

 “…answer five questions in a row on a worksheet before…”

 “…copy each word in cursive handwriting”